Week

 Monounsaturated

-fats may actually help raise the levels of HDL (that is the good cholesterol)
+fats may actually help raise the levels of HDL

-help decrease the risk of blood clots because it contains squalene, a substance
+oil can also help decrease the risk of blood clots

-that has anti-clotting properties and can also lower cholesterol.
+has anti-clotting properties and can also lower

 Good

-sources of monounsaturated fats include olive oil, canola oil, avocados, avocado
+sources of monounsaturated fats include olive

-oil, olives (these can be high in sodium) and high oleic (a fatty acid that is
+(these can be high in sodium) and high oleic (a

-lower in omega-6, is light tasting and can stand up to high cooking temperatures)
+tasting and can stand up to high cooking temperatures)

 safflower and sunflower oils.